 Students starting the programme in February will undertake the below module 'Across Academic Years' rather then Year-Long:

-Students starting the programme in February will undertake the below module during the summer period rather then semester 1:
+Students starting the programme in February will undertake the below module during semester 2 rather then semester 1:

-Students starting the programme in February will undertake the below module during the summer period rather then semester 2:
+Students starting the programme in February will undertake the below module during semester 1 rather then semester 2: